-The old town at Les Arcs is known as the Parage, and is a small region of ancient and pretty streets encircled by medieval fortifications to explore and enjoy.
+The old town of Les Arcs-sur-Argens is known as the Parage, and is a small region of ancient and pretty streets encircled by medieval fortifications to explore and enjoy.
 There are numerous picturesque old stone houses, arched gateways and other architectural features as well as plants to see along the streets and on the buildings as you explore the cobbled streets of the old village.

 This historic part of Les-Arcs-sur-Argens was neglected for a very long time but a large process of renovation began in the 1960's to restore the Parage district - and it is now as if the original village is here unchanged since several centuries!

-Others include the clocktower built in the 17th century and featuring one of the most ornate campaniles I remember seeing, and the 12th century roman style Chapel of Saint-Pierre (exhibitions are now often held in the chapel during the summer months).
+Other important monuments in Les Arcs-sur-Argens include the clocktower built in the 17th century in Place de l'Horloge and featuring one of the most ornate campaniles I remember seeing, an ironwork fountain in Place du Père Clinchard and the 12th century roman style Chapel of Saint-Pierre (exhibitions are now often held in the chapel during the summer months).

 Chapel of Sainte-Roseline

-An important site nearby is the Chapel of Sainte-Roseline, on the edge of Les-Arcs-sur-Argens.
+An important site nearby is the Chapel of Sainte-Roseline, a few kilometres outside Les-Arcs-sur-Argens.
 With its origins in the 11th century the chapel was part of an Abbey complex called the Monastery of la Celle-Roubaud - converted in the 18th century and now known as the Chateau Sainte-Roseline (a wine producing chateau).
 The abbey-castle is now in private ownership and not open to the public, but the chapel can be visited.